 - Saskatoon has four active red light cameras.
 There has been a 9% reduction in injury and fatality rates at intersections with cameras, as well as a 12% decrease in right-angle collisions.

-- Calgary has nearly 40 intersection safety cameras (which track red light running and a driver’s speed at green lights).
+- Calgary has more than 50 intersection safety cameras (which track red light running and a driver’s speed at green lights).
 Between 2000 and 2013, total collisions at camera locations decreased by 7% — and fatal collisions decreased by 100%!

 Running the odd red light does more than just put you and everyone else on the road at risk — it can also hit your wallet pretty hard.
-The ticket itself might not impact your insurance, but if you race through a red light and cause a collision, you could be looking at further charges and an increased premium on top of the original ticket.
+If you race through a red light and cause a collision, you could be looking at further charges and an increased premium on top of the original ticket.

 When it comes to your insurance, not all traffic tickets are treated the same.
 Wondering how a particular infraction could affect your rates?
-Reach out to your group’s to find out.
+Reach out to your group’s insurance broker to find out.

 Share this article on Facebook or Twitter to show other drivers how red light cameras work, too.